ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 **CSV File formats**

-The paths to csv files specified above should contain the following information and format requirements:
+The paths to csv files specified above should contain the following information and format requirements.
+Note that the column headers must follow the same naming conventions however the data that follows is just sample input.

 *  water_bomber_bases_filename